istresec/istresec.github.io/content/publication/2020_silicene/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *2020 43rd International Convention on Information, Communication and Electronic Technology (MIPRO)*
+publication: 2020 43rd International Convention on Information, Communication and Electronic Technology (MIPRO)
-publication_short: In *MIPRO 2020*
+publication_short: MIPRO 2020

 abstract: Atomistic quantum transport simulations are used to generate the electronic and transport properties of 10,000 realistic silicene nanoribbons (SiNRs) with edge defects.
 This ensemble of 20 nm-long and 2.1 nm-wide SiNRs is divided into the training and inference set for the artificial neural network (ANN) employed for the prediction of edge-defect-limited carrier mobility from the known values of bandgap and nanoribbon conductance.
 We find that an optimized ANN with 3 hidden layers can predict SiNR mobility values and variability histograms with acceptable accuracy, thus providing a useful supplement to atomistic quantum transport simulations that take several hours or days for large device ensemble sizes.